 Calling the credit card company may also be worthwhile if you’ve been denied for a credit limit increase online.
 You can ask the card provider to reconsider your request, but be prepared to make a strong case (e.g., significantly higher income, on-time payment history) for why it should do so.

 If you’ve tried other avenues for requesting an increase in credit limit and been unsuccessful, you could always consider opening a brand-new credit card account.
 The upside is that you can expand your available credit if you’re approved, which could improve your credit utilization ratio.

 Some credit cards can also help with paying off debt.
-With the SoFi Credit Card, for example, SoFi cardholders earn 2% unlimited cash back rewards when redeemed to save, invest, or pay down eligible SoFi debt.
-Cardholders earn 1% cash back rewards when redeemed for a statement credit.1
+With the SoFi Credit Card, for example, SoFi cardholders earn 2% unlimited cash back rewards when redeemed to save, invest, a statement credit, or pay down eligible SoFi debt.

 The downside of opening a new credit card is that applying can ding your score, since it typically involves a hard inquiry.
 But if you’re able to keep your credit utilization low, that could help make up the difference in lost points relatively quickly.

 How to increase your credit limit?
 If you have good credit, requesting a higher credit limit may be easy.
 The key is knowing how to make the most of a credit limit increase to improve your credit score.

 Keeping your balances as low is a step in the right direction.
 Paying your balance in full each month is even better, since this can help you avoid paying interest on credit cards.